 Saying there is a significant amount of change and uncertainty in the world today is like saying the sky is blue; it’s just a fact, one that is particularly true for those in health care, where mental health and change management skills are put to the test every day.

 Learning how to become an engaged, effective leader means creating an environment where people don’t just feel physically safe, but psychologically safe, too.
 And it starts with the brain.

-For a boost in brainpower, and to take your leadership to the next level, enroll in the University of Lethbridge’s Master of Health Services Management program.
+For a boost in brainpower, and to take your leadership to the next level, explore graduate programs in Health Sciences.